sidalope/02_push_swap/README.md

 ## Description

-*push_swap* physically sorts a "stack" of **unique** integers in ascending order using a limited operation set and two circular lists. *push_swap*  The goal is to minimise the number of operations necessary in the general case, while staying within:
+*push_swap* physically sorts a "stack" of **unique** integers in ascending order using a limited operation set and two circular lists.
+The goal is to minimise the number of operations necessary in the general case, while staying within:
 * For n = 100 under 1100 operations and for n = 500 in under 8500 operations.
 * For n = 100 under 700 operations and for n = 500 numbers in under 11500 operations.
 * For n = 100 under 1300 operations and for n = 500 numbers in under 5500 operations.